-The City will periodically issue Request for Proposals (RFP) for projects/activities that can service the eligible rapid re-housing portion of ESG.
+Hennepin County will periodically issue Request for Proposals (RFP) for projects/activities that can service the eligible rapid re-housing portion of Minneapolis ESG allocations.
 This RFP will also request homeless prevention services as well but as noted above, the City will prefer funding rapid re-housing over homeless prevention services.
 This preference is in line with HUD analysis of what worked under the Homelessness Prevention and Rapid Re-housing Program grant.